FAQ's Juror Service

 What do I do if I am asked to serve on Jury Duty and I am a Non-Resident of Spokane County?

 Complete the Juror Information Form and indicate disqualification by checking the Non-Resident status.
-As requested on the Juror Information Form, we do require current address and County of residence.
+As requested on the Juror Information Form, we do require verification of current address and County of residence.

 What if I am asked to serve on Jury Duty and I do not have the ability to communicate in the English Language?